 - Avoidance: The defendant must NOT have a safe means of retreat from the threat

-- Reasonableness: The defendant must have acted reasonable based on the objective view of the judge or jury
+- Reasonableness: The defendant must have acted reasonably based on the objective view of the judge or jury

-- Porportionality: The defendant can only use deadly force against a threat of deadly force or serious bodily injury
+- Proportionality: The defendant can only use deadly force against a threat of deadly force or serious bodily injury

 So what does a “Stand Your Ground” law do?
 It removes the requirement of avoidance or the duty to retreat from the threat when safely able.
 Currently, 75% of states have Stand Your Ground laws either explicitly in statute or based on case law, that allow that a citizen may defend themselves EVEN WHEN they have a safe means of retreat.